 We own the largest Indiana-based bank and one of the largest independent insurance agencies headquartered in Indiana.
-Operating from a home base in Evansville, Indiana, we have continued to grow our footprint in Indiana and Kentucky and recently entered the state of Michigan.
-We have expanded into the attractive Louisville, Indianapolis, Lafayette and southwestern Michigan markets.
+Operating from a home base in Evansville, Indiana, we have continued to grow our footprint in Indiana, Kentucky, and Michigan.
+We have expanded into the attractive Louisville, Indianapolis, Lafayette, Ann Arbor, and Grand Rapids markets.
 In February 2007, we expanded into northern Indiana by acquiring St. Joseph Capital Corporation, which had banking offices in Mishawaka and Elkhart, Indiana.
 In March 2009, we completed the acquisition of the Indiana retail branch banking network of Citizens Financial Group, which consisted of 65 branches and a training facility.
 The branches are located primarily in the Indianapolis area.
 On January 1, 2011, we closed on our acquisition of Monroe Bancorp, strengthening our presence in Bloomington, Indiana and the central and south central Indiana markets.
 On July 29, 2011, we acquired the banking operations of Integra Bank N.A. ("Integra") in an FDIC-assisted transaction.
 Integra was a full service community bank headquartered in Evansville, Indiana that operated 52 branch locations, primarily in southwest Indiana, southeastern Illinois and western Kentucky.
 On September 15, 2012, we closed on our acquisition of Indiana Community Bancorp ("IBT"), strengthening our presence in Columbus, Indiana and the south central Indiana market.
-On July 12, 2013, we closed on our acquisition of 24 bank branches from Bank of America, which increased our presence in the South Bend/Elkhart, Indiana area and provided a logical market extension into southwest Michigan.
+On July 12, 2013, we closed on our acquisition of 24 bank branches from Bank of America, which increased our presence in the South Bend/Elkhart, Indiana area and provided an entry into southwest Michigan.
 On April 25, 2014, we closed on our acquisition of Tower Financial Corporation ("Tower").
 This acquisition added seven full-service branches in the Fort Wayne, Indiana market.
 On July 31, 2014, we completed the acquisition of United Bancorp, Inc. ("United").
-This acquisition added 18 branches in the Ann Arbor and southern Michigan area.
+This acquisition added 18 branches in Ann Arbor, Michigan and the surrounding area.
 On November 1, 2014, we completed the acquisition of LSB Financial Corp. ("LSB").
 This acquisition added five branches in Lafayette, Indiana.
+On January 1, 2015, we completed the acquisition of Founders Financial Corporation ("Founders").
+This acquisition added four branches in the Grand Rapids, Michigan market.